FREE SECUR Dynamo/Solar Emergency NOAA/AM/FM Radio and Flashlight ($59.99 value) with any $250+ purchase. Coupon Code: NOAA

 To prevent your vacation from going awry, follow these 7 travel safety tips for families.

 For anyone leaving their home, the truth is that you should be worried about robberies and break-ins while you’re gone.
-During December, petty larceny and robberies increased by 20%, according to the National Crime Victimization Survey.
+According to the National Crime Victimization Survey, petty larceny and robberies increased by 20% in December.
 One way to give potential criminals pause is by setting your house lights on a timer.

-When homes go dark for days at a time, they become targets for skilled burglars who use light patterns as a tip-off that the homeowners are away on vacation.
+When homes go dark for days, they become targets for skilled burglars who use light patterns as a tip-off that the homeowners are away on vacation.
 Research shows that less crime occurs in well-lit streets, so it makes sense to do the same for your home at night.

 To prevent your home from being broken into while you are out of town, install a reasonably-priced light timer that you can use to program your lights so they turn on and off at different times throughout the day.
 If the lights alternate between rooms, it will look like someone is home and moving around the house.